department-of-veterans-affairs/va.gov-vfs-teams/Accessibility/README.md

     * At this point, your code is cleared to launch (*provided you've completed all other pre-launch activities*).

-### Step 3: VA 508 Office review
+### Step 4: VA 508 Office review

-**This process happens automatically through DSVA team action - External Contractors do not need to request this.**
+**DSVA handles the VA 508 review for your team.
+You do not need to specifically request it).
+DSVA will automatically begin the following process when you've closed all the issues in Step #2.**

 Because all Veteran Tools Platform code goes through rigorous manual and automated 508 testing, the VA 508 office has approved DSVA to launch code before the VA 508 office reviews it.